-A classic example of a business type which caters to multiple groups but with variants of the same basic service is the barbing saloon.
+A classic example of a business type that caters to multiple groups but with variants of the same basic service is the barbing saloon.
 Every barbing saloon gives different customers different hairstyles depending on their preferences.

 Similarly, many shoe factories produce different kinds of shoes for different classes of customers.
-For example, some shoe factories produce for children and adults’ alike men and women, and for the low income and high-income classes.
+For example, some shoe factories produce for children and adults alike men and women, and for the low income and high-income classes.

 Some private schools specialize in primary education only while others have a nursery, primary and secondary divisions.
 Some schools are for girls only while others are mixed.
 A law firm or private medical center may target high net-worth individuals and corporate clients only.
 A management consultancy firm may specialize in training or in market studies only thus targeting a particular group of clients.